 The GGFO is an ideal starting point for getting into gas work.
 It has been developed over ten years to include all of the theory and practical elements needed to progress to ACS assessments.
 We provide extensive course notes to supplement textbooks.

-As evidence of your on-job training you must make a portfolio of gas jobs done under the supervision of a Gas Safe registered engineer.
-The on-job training time must be at least 960 hours.
+As evidence of your on-job training you must make a portfolio of 80 gas jobs done under the supervision of a Gas Safe registered engineer.

-The GGFO costs £ 2400 inc. VAT, paid in instalments of £ 480 at the start of each week.
+The GGFO costs £ 2694 inc. VAT, paid in instalments of £ 510 at the start of each week and additional £ 144 certification fee at the end of the course.